microsoft/ASL-citizen-code/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please contact us:
+For help and questions about using this project, please contact us via email:
-Alex Lu <lualex@microsoft.com>
-Danielle Bragg <Danielle.Bragg@microsoft.com>
-Hal Daumé III <hal3@microsoft.com>
+ASL_Citizen@microsoft.com

 ## Microsoft Support Policy